Alansdjn/Secure-Robotic-Shipping/README.md

 Ⅱ. Noncooperative authentication&#39;s simulation in Jupyter

-　　All data has already gone through pre-processing, and the work of capturing images is also already done.
-Therefore, open any Jupyter file and run it directly.
+　　Put the CUHK01 dataset under &quot;/data/&quot;. open any Jupyter file and run it directly.
 However, training and testing could be very time-consuming.

 　　This part&#39;s work is briefly introduced in the video: